Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Creative Writing: Oral Storytelling

 Storytelling might just be our oldest art, crossing time, cultures, and continents.
 Crafting a story suitable for telling demands a heightened awareness of audience, medium, and meaning.
 Telling a story requires fluidity in a register both intimate and stylized.
-We'll learn, create, and tell our short tales in a month of cooperative fun and work.
-We will use a collaborative and encouraging mode of feedback.
-You will end the month with two or three new stories to revise and practice and a toolkit for exploring this art.
+We'll create, practice, and tell our short tales in a month of cooperative fun and work.
+We will use a collaborative and encouraging mode of feedback to focus both on the construction of your story and on its performance.
+You will end the month having written an original tale, fiction or memoir or drawn from myth and legend, which has been written specifically to be shared aloud.
+You will also carry forward a toolkit for exploring this art.

 Note: For more information about the Collaborative Feedback Method in SPACE, please check out our video here.